rackerlabs/support-how-to/content/how-to/cloud-servers/cloud-feeds-faq/index.md

 The Early Access Program lets customers use and give feedback on our products before a final version is released.
 This program ensures that our features align with customer business needs.
-Additional features will be added as development continues, and some existing functionality available during Early Access might change.
+We add additional features as development continues, and some existing functionality available during Early Access might change.
 {{</accordion>}}
 {{<accordion title="What are the Terms of Service?" col="in" href="accordion8">}}

 During the Early Access period, the Cloud Feeds Terms of Service are available at <https://www.rackspace.com/information/legal/testterms>.
-When the Early Access Program is over, the Terms of Service will revert to the standard Cloud Terms of Service.
+When the Early Access Program is over, the Terms of Service reverts to the standard Cloud Terms of Service.
 {{</accordion>}}